MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1412-Agriculture-Risk-Coverage-Price-Loss-Coverage-Cotton-Transition-Assistance-Programs/subpart-E-Financial-Considerations-Including-Sharing-Payments/section-1412.52.md

 ##### § 1412.52 PLC payment provisions. #####

-(a) Provided all provisions of this part including but not limited to election have been satisfied for each of the 2014 through 2018 contract years, a PLC payment will be made to eligible participants on a farm enrolled in PLC with respect to covered commodities for which a PLC yield and base acres are established:
+(a) Provided all provisions of this part including but not limited to election have been satisfied for the 2018 contract years, a PLC payment will be made to eligible participants on a farm enrolled in PLC with respect to covered commodities for which a PLC yield and base acres are established:

 (1) When the effective price for a covered commodity in a crop year is less than the reference price for the PLC enrolled covered commodity for that crop year as specified in this part; and